 The Review Process

+The journal issues a double blind peer review method.
 The editorial office team will contact those reviewers that have been identified as qualified and the reviewers that may be recommended by the authors.
 Once potential reviewers agree to read a manuscript, they are given a period to complete the review.

 When the reviews are completed, the reviewers’ comments are sent to the author(s) for adequate revision.
 The author(s) will submit a final version of the manuscript for re-evaluation, acceptance and publication.